- Video: Milia in Newborn babies – Causes, Types & Treatment

 How to Get Rid of Milia With Home Remedies

 There is no way to get rid of these spots unless they fade away on their own.
-But you can try some home remedies that are easy on baby’s skin.
+But you can try some home remedies that are gentle on babies’ skin.

 - You can dip a soft cloth in hot water and then squeeze out the excess water.
 After that, check the cloth to ensure it is not too hot before placing it on the baby’s skin.
 Keep the cloth till it turns cold and repeat the process thrice a day every day for a week.
 The milk spots will dry and slough off themselves.
 Sometimes, it might take more than a week.
 Make sure the water is not so hot that it burns your baby’s delicate facial skin.

-You can’t prevent milia in a new-born.you can only ensure that it does not irritate the baby’s skin any further by treating it.
+You can’t prevent milia in newborns; you can only ensure that it does not irritate the baby’s skin any further by treating it.

 When to Consult the Doctor for Milia in Your Child

-Milia are not contagious and don’t irritate your baby.
-But if you notice the spots spreading, or the skin around it is inflamed or painful, then consult your doctor.
-If you are concerned with the complexion of the baby or the milk spots not disappearing within three months, you can get it checked sooner.
+Milia are not contagious and don’t really irritate your baby.
+However, if you notice the spots spreading, or the skin around them is inflamed or painful, or they don’t disappear over time, you must consult your doctor.

 Also Read: Pimples on Baby Face